Migrate Exchange 2013 to Office 365

 The first step in migrating from Exchange 2013 to Office 365 is to plan your migration strategy.
 Various migration paths are available depending on your source and target environments.

-Current environment and migration requirement Ideal migration approach Migration flow You want to move all of your email, calendar, and contacts from Exchange Server 2013 to Exchange Online in a single batch.
-Exchange cutover migration Set up your target Office 365 tenant and migrate everything to the cloud in a single sitting.
-You want to move mailboxes from Exchange Server 2013 to Exchange Online in smaller batches or over the weekends Staged Exchange migration Migrate your mailbox data in stages and transfer the most recent data first, followed by the others.
-You want to move to Office 365 gradually and you have specific requirements on-premise that are not supported in Exchange Online.
-Hybrid migration In this approach, you migrate from Exchange 2013 to a Hybrid deployment of both the Exchange Server and Office 365.
+Current environment and migration requirement Ideal migration approach Migration flow Move all email, calendar, and contacts from Exchange Server 2013 to Office 365 (Microsoft 365) in a single batch Exchange cutover migration Set up your target Office 365 tenant and migrate everything to the cloud in a single batch.
+Move mailboxes from Exchange Server 2013 to Exchange Online in smaller batches or over weekends Staged Exchange migration Migrate your mailbox data in stages and transfer the most recent data first, followed by the others.
+Move to Office 365 gradually with specific on-premise requirements not supported in Exchange Online Hybrid migration Migrate from Exchange 2013 to a hybrid deployment, keeping both Exchange Server and Office 365 during the transition.
 Use the Microsoft 365 Mail Migration Advisor to find the best migration path based on your organization's specific needs and requirements.

 - Step 2: Check the bandwidth and network requirements